-This topic was added to the Scrutiny Workplan to gain an understanding of CCTV, to consider the impact it has within the Community, and how it contributes to the Council's Corporate Priorities.
-The purpose of this report is to present the information covered over the course of this review and enable Members of the Panel to make an informed decision on recommendations to Cabinet.
+This topic was added to the Scrutiny Workplan to gain an understanding of Ashfield District Council's CCTV provision, consider the impact it has within the Community, and how it contributes to the Council's Corporate Priorities.
+The purpose of this report is to present the information covered over the course of this review as well as the final recommendations decided on by Members of Scrutiny Panel B.